Our Mission is to Prevent Blindness and Preserve Sight…

 Prevent Blindness is dedicated to addressing the challenge to prevent blindness and preserve sight through our wise investment of community support in programs and services.
 PBO is one of only 5 nonprofits among Ohio’s 40,000+ nonprofit organizations to be awarded a “Standards for Excellence Seal” by the Standards for Excellence Institute.
 Receipt of this accreditation is based upon PBO’s ethical business standards and accountability in program operations, governance, human resources, financial management and fundraising practices.

-Public support is crucial, as Prevent Blindness served more than 1.1 million Ohioans last year through outreach and education efforts designed to connect Ohioans in need with critical sight-saving resources.
+Public support is crucial, as Prevent Blindness serves more than 1 million Ohioans each year through outreach and education efforts designed to connect Ohioans in need with critical sight-saving resources.